YMCA of Silicon Valley Membership Rates

 - The minimum period for a membership hold is one month and the maximum is three consecutive months.

-- During the hold period, you will not be charged your normal monthly fee, however, you will be charged an administrative fee of $10 per month to maintain your membership status.
+- During the hold period, you will not be charged your normal monthly fee, however, you will be charged an administrative fee of $10 or $20 per month depending on your home branch location, and membership type, to maintain your membership status.

 - Your normal membership monthly charge, via electronic fund transfer, will resume automatically at the end of your hold period

 - A membership hold can be extended beyond three months ONLY for a medical reason.
 If you are unable to return to your Y activities due to health reasons, please contact the Membership Director or Executive Director at your Y and provide a written verification from your Doctor before the end of your hold period.
 The same monthly administrative fee will apply.